newrelic/nri-flex/docs/basic-tutorial.md

 > Windows users: copy the `nri-flex.exe` file into `C:\Program Files\New Relic\newrelic-infra\newrelic-integrations`.

-Flex is already installed and ready to work with the agent.
+Flex is now installed and ready to work with the agent.

 ## Checking that Flex is up and running